 You should always consult your veterinarian to form a plan that works for your cat, including dosages of foods and supplements and how these additions to your cat’s diet might interact with medication, medical conditions, or other food.
 Discuss these natural remedies with your vet before making any changes.

-Here are ten foods and supplements that can help cats deal with arthritis pain.
+Here are ten foods and supplements that may help cats deal with arthritis pain.

 1. Animal-Based Protein